-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 The cascades of Cambugahay

-A few kilometers after Lazi, towards the north, it is another place full of atmosphere, serene, soothing, which awaits me: Cambugahay, a series of small waterfalls, with clear and fresh water, near which it is good to ask.
+A few kilometers after Lazi, towards the north, it is another place full of atmosphere, serene, soothing, which awaits me: CambugahayA series of small waterfalls, with clear and fresh water, near which it is good to rest.

 Villages and rice fields of Siquijor

-I decide not to take the "Highway" circular and to return by the interior of the island.
+I decide not to take the "highway" circular and to return by the interior of the island.
 Easy road, interspersed with some unpaved passages, in the middle of small mountains.
 Rice fields, villages, bits of jungle.

 The welcome in the villages is warm.
 The famous raised eyebrows and the "Hello!
 Hi!"
 I continue to shoelace every time I meet people.
 I greet each other with dignity, perched on my motorcycle, hair in the wind.